xanni/bardrr-session_ender/README.md

   <img src="https://github.com/bard-rr/.github/blob/main/profile/Session%20Ender.jpg?raw=true" width="600">
 </p>

-This is a nodejs application that starts a cron job that will end the pending session created by the bardrr agent.
+This is a Nodejs application that starts a cron job that first checks for any sessions in the Postgres database that have ended based on an idle timeout.
+When the session ender identifies any sessions that have timed out, it removes the pending sessions from the Postgres Database and moves the metadata into the Clickhouse database where the data will persist.

 ## Setup

 Clone the open source reposatory from [Here](https://github.com/bard-rr/session_ender).
 Run the application using:

 `npm run start`

+## Website

+You can read more about our project [here](oursupercoolwebsite.com).